GranBan/granthbangard_ds_portfolio/Cricket T20 Win Probability Predictor/README.md

 ## Results

 10,458 matches, 2.39M ball-level records, one calibrated XGBoost model.
 AUC 0.924, Log Loss 0.345, Brier Score 0.112 on a chronologically held-out 2025-2026 season.
 Three features removed on SHAP evidence with no performance cost.
-Validated qualitatively against 21 real matches before shipping as a 5-page live Streamlit application.
+Validated quantitatively on a chronologically held-out test set and qualitatively against 21 historic matches before deployment as a 5-page live Streamlit application.